rolfmichelsen/dragontools/README.md

 Source is available in the GitHub
 [Dragon Tools repository](http://github.com/rolfmichelsen/dragontools).
 Documentation for the tools and the library can be found in the corresponding wiki.
-All code and binaries are available under a BSD-style open source license.
-See the file *License.txt* for licensing terms and conditions.
+All code and binaries are available under the Apache 2.0 open source license.
+See the file *LICENSE* for licensing terms and conditions.

 The Microsoft .NET Framework 4.0 or later must be installed to use any of the programs in this package.
 Use Windows Update to install the .NET 4.0 Framework